cisco-open/pymultiworld/README.md

 * [`multiworld_asyncio.py`](/examples/multiworld_asyncio.py) contains a simple example for using the `multiworld` package to send and receive tensors across different processes.
 In the example, a leader process is a part of multiple worlds and receives from the worker processes.
-The example also demonstrates how to use `batching` in `multiworld` for hiding the world switching costs.
 Script can be run using the following commands.

 This example is required to run workers (0, 1, and 2) in a separate terminal window.
+The script can be executed in a single host or across hosts.
-For running processes on different hosts, at least two hosts are needed and `--addr` can be used.
+To run processes on different hosts, `--addr` arugment  can be used.
-For example, run the following commands, by changing the IP address (10.20.1.50) correctly in your setting:
+For example, run the following commands, by changing the IP address (10.20.1.50) correctly in your setting.

 ```bash
 # on terminal window 1